How to Make Tic Tac Toe Travel Board Game

 I love my local Goodwill store.
 It’s where I de-stash things when I purge my house.
 Of course, I only donate clean and unbroken items but more often then not, I find things that are slightly dented, worn, and torn.
 I cringe when I see the ‘quality’ of items that people donate but that’s ok because that’s what I buy to repurpose to make things with…like a Tic Tac Toe board game.

 I had a brilliant idea of turning those non-recyclable plastic bottle caps into a magnetic Tic Tac Toe pieces for a travel-friendly magnetic Tic Tac Toe board game.
 The game pieces were all plastic bottle caps that can’t be recycled so I collected a few from various bottles.
 I picked two opposing colors, white and blue.

 The bottom part of the tin can was a little dented but there was no smell or stain.
-I bought it – for 50 cents! – and started working on my game board right away.
-I covered the lid with vintage cotton linen and covered the bottom with a sheet of cork to make it into a non-skid surface.
-I even made its own drawstring bag.
+I bought it – for 50 cents!
+Can’t beat that!
+I glued the entire lid with vintage cotton linen and covered the bottom with a sheet of cork to make it into a non-skid surface.
+I used fabric glue.

 The Tic Tac Toe Game Board turned out better than expected and I was so thrilled to make a toy that kids of all ages can enjoy.
 In fact, I still play Tic Tac Toe with my kids and the time spent on trying to beat one another is one of the best memories we’ll have.
 Every time I play the game, it brings back fond memories of my own childhood.
 It beats any electronic games that are available today.
-This Tic Tac Toe board game is timeless; no electricity required, no battery required, no assembly required, will travel without losing pieces, and very “organic”.
+This Tic Tac Toe board game is timeless; no electricity required, no battery required, no assembly required, will travel without losing pieces!